Alabama-Clemson: All-time history, most recent meetings ahead of the National Championship Game | NCAA.com

-Alabama and Clemson will play again in the College Football Playoff, this time for the national championship, as the two college football powers add to their series history.
+Alabama and Clemson will play again in the College Football Playoff, this time for the national championship, as the two college football powers add another meeting to their history.

 Find the all-time series history below.
 The teams first met in 1900 — and will now have met in the College Football Playoff in each of the last four years.